renpy/renpy/sphinx/source/screens.rst

     focus, the value of this property will be made available from the :func:`GetTooltip` function.
 See the :ref:`tooltips` section for more details.

+`arguments`
+    A tuple or list containing additional positional arguments that are given to the displayable.

+`properties`
+    A dictionary containing additional properties given to the displayable.

 Many user interface statements take classes of style properties, or transform properties.
 These properties can have a style prefix